 How to make the most of shared media

-Shared media is important as it amplifies your content (the stuff we refer to as ‘owned media’) and raises brand awareness.
+Shared media is important.
+It amplifies your content (the stuff we refer to as ‘owned media’) and raises brand awareness.
 But anyone who has managed a social channel knows there’s an art to getting it right.
 It’s easy to spend a lot of time and energy on shared media and to get very poor results.

 Understanding the PESO framework and the relationship between the different aspects within it, can be a useful tool to check against your strategy.
 Consider these points: